oliveiceteaavalanche/simpcity-watched-dl/README.md

 # simpcity-watched-dl

+SimpCity Watched Forum/Threads Video Downloader

+This script downloads video linked in the forums or threads you've added to Watched on SimpCity.

+- Use the "Today" keyword to fetch videos posted during the current day.
+- Use the "Yesterday" keyword (default) to retrieve videos from the previous day.

-SimpCity Watched Forum/Threads Today or Yesterday Posted Videos Downloader.
-Think of a script that run and download all* the videos from your watched forums on simpcity website.
-Run it at the end of the day (with Today keyword) or default- previous day (with Yesterday keyword) and download latest uploaded videos from external links.
+Run the script at the end of the day to automatically collect the latest or run at any time for previous day uploaded external‑link videos from your Watched threads.

 It does not download images, posts which has written *mirror* word, and embedded videos from turbo.
 It is created to downlaod only videos with external links.